-- (a) the Member against whom the allegation was made, and - (b) the Speaker of the Legislative Assembly, the President of the Executive Council or the person who made the request under section 22, as the case may be. - (6) Where the request is made under section 22(1), (3) or (4), the Ethics Commissioner shall report his findings to the Speaker of the Legislative Assembly. - (7) The Ethics Commissioner may, before reporting his findings to the Speaker of the Legislative Assembly under subsection (6), provide a copy of the report - (a) to the Member against whom the allegation was made, and - (b) to the leader in the Legislative Assembly of the political party to which the Member belongs. - (8) Where the request is made under section 22(5), the Ethics Commissioner shall report his findings to the President of the Executive Council. - (9) If the Ethics Commissioner is of the opinion - (a) that a request made by a Member under section 22(1) was frivolous or vexatious or was not made in good faith, or - (b) that a request was made under section 22(1) by a person at the request of a Member and that the request was frivolous or vexatious or was not made in good faith, the Ethics Commissioner may state that in a report to the Speaker of the Legislative Assembly.
+- (b) the Speaker of the Legislative Assembly, the President of the Executive Council or the person who made the request under section 22, as the case may be. - (6) Where the request is made under section 22(1), (3) or (4), the Ethics Commissioner shall report his findings to the Speaker of the Legislative Assembly. - (7) The Ethics Commissioner may, before reporting his findings to the Speaker of the Legislative Assembly under subsection (6), provide a copy of the report - (a) to the Member against whom the allegation was made, and - (b) to the leader in the Legislative Assembly of the political party to which the Member belongs. - (8) Where the request is made under section 22(5), the Ethics Commissioner shall report his findings to the President of the Executive Council. - (9) If the Ethics Commissioner is of the opinion - (a) that a request made by a Member under section 22(1) was frivolous or vexatious or was not made in good faith, or - (b) that a request was made under section 22(1) by a person at the request of a Member and that the request was frivolous or vexatious or was not made in good faith, the Ethics Commissioner may state that in a report to the Speaker of the Legislative Assembly.

-- (10) The Speaker of the Legislative Assembly shall lay the report referred to in subsection (9) before the Legislative Assembly and the Legislative Assembly, after considering the report, may - (a) find the Member referred to in subsection (9) in contempt of the Legislative Assembly pursuant to section 10 of the Legislative Assembly Act, or - (b) order the Member referred to in subsection (9) to pay to the Member against whom the allegation was made the costs of the proceeding incurred by the Member against whom the allegation was made, the Leader, to the Leader, and
+- (10) The Speaker of the Legislative Assembly shall lay the report referred to in subsection (9) before the Legislative Assembly and the Legislative Assembly, after considering the report, may - (a) find the Member referred to in subsection (9) in contempt of the Legislative Assembly pursuant to section 10 of the Legislative Assembly Act, or - (b) order the Member referred to in subsection (9) to pay to the Member against whom the allegation was made the costs of the proceeding incurred by the Member against whom the allegation was made, or both.